mrallred/cFosDAB-quantifier/README.md

     - FindMaxima automatic
     - Ilastik automatic

 Ilastik workflow requires Ilastik (https://www.ilastik.org/download) to be installed on your machine, and the Fiji/ilastik plugin (https://www.ilastik.org/documentation/fiji_export/plugin) to be enabled and installed.
-It used the pixel classification workflow, and other models can be trained in ilastik and imported into this macro by adding them the the models folder.
+It uses the pixel classification workflow, and models can be trained in Ilastik and imported into this macro by adding them the the models folder, or the default can be used.